vitest-dev/eslint-plugin-vitest/docs/rules/no-unneeded-async-expect-function.md

-# vitest/no-unneeded-async-expect-function

-📝 Disallow unnecessary async function wrapper for expected promises.
+# Disallow unnecessary async function wrapper for expected promises (`vitest/no-unneeded-async-expect-function`)

 💼⚠️ This rule is enabled in the ✅ `recommended` config.
 This rule _warns_ in the 🌐 `all` config.